Arya25program/metallica-band-page/README.md

 ## 🤘 About Metallica

 Metallica is one of the most influential heavy metal bands in the world, known for classics like *Enter Sandman*, *Master of Puppets*, and *Nothing Else Matters*.
 This page is a tribute to their music and legacy.

-If you want, I can also make a **cooler, dark-mode themed README** with emojis, ASCII dividers, and a more "metal" aesthetic.
-Do you want me to make that version too?